Meir Zorea: Participation in the Israeli military

 Dozens of former Jewish Brigade members were called upon to lead the Israel Defense Forces (IDF) in anticipation of the impending 1948 Arab-Israeli War.
 During the 1948 war, Zorea served as a battalion commander.
 Later, Zorea served on the General Staff as the head of the training department.
 He also served as commander of the IDF Officer School.

 Zorea retired from the army in 1953, and he was later recommissioned in 1956.
-He went on to positions as Deputy Commander and later commander of Israel's tank corps, and Director of Operations.
+He went on to positions as Deputy Commander and later commander of the IDF Armored Corps, and Director of Operations.
 At the time, Zorea was considered a candidate for eventual appointment as Chief of General Staff, the highest position in the IDF.

 In 1959, after the Night of the Ducks scandal that brought Israel to domestic and foreign crisis, Zorea was removed from his position as director of operations.
 He was reassigned as commander of Northern Command, succeeding Yitzhak Rabin, who in turn replaced Zorea as the new director of operations.

 In 1962, Zorea retired from the IDF as a major-general.
 He participated in the Israeli capture of Adolf Eichmann, who stood trial and was later executed.
 Later on, during the 1967 Six-Day War, Zorea led his tank corps into the Sinai Peninsula to capture Sharm el-Sheikh from Egyptian forces.
-In the 1980s, Zorea was involved in the investigation of the Kav 300 affair, wherein some Israeli soldiers were suspected of summarily executing two captured Arab bus hijackers.
+In the 1980s, Zorea was involved in the investigation of the Bus 300 affair, wherein some Israeli soldiers were suspected of summarily executing two captured Palestinian bus hijackers.

-Civilian activity

-As a civilian, Zorea was a member of the Israeli Scouts Movement and a founder of kibbutz Ma'agan Michael.
-He also served as a police cadet.

 Political activity

 Zorea remained active in service of the State of Israel well after retirement from the military.
 From 1973 to 1974, Zorea served as Soldiers' Ombudsman.
 From 1976 to 1977, he served as director of the Israel Lands Authority.
 While originally a member of the left-wing Mapam Party, Zorea joined with Professor Yigael Yadin in 1976 to form Democratic Movement for Change, a centrist party formed by an alliance of former members of the Alignment and Likud parties.
 One of the party's stated goals was to introduce a national constitution into Israeli Law.

 Zorea was elected to the Knesset in the 1977 elections in which Dash won 15 seats (making it the third largest in the Knesset), and the party joined Menachem Begin's coalition government.
-While serving in the Knesset, Zorea became a member of the House Committee, the finance committee, and the Foreign Affairs & Defense Committee.
+While serving in the Knesset, Zorea became a member of the House Committee, the Finance Committee, and the Foreign Affairs & Defense Committee.
 However, the party began to disintegrate and Zorea resigned from the Knesset in 1978, less than a year after entering it.
 In 1984 he headed a committee of inquiry into the Bus 300 Affair.
-He died in 1995, at the age of 72.